UMM-CSci-3601-S18/lab-2-client-server-architecture-symphonic_coders/LABTASKS.md

 ## Questions

 :question: *1* What is the purpose of `.gitignore`?
+To specify files that git will not commit changes from/upload.

 :question: *2* What role is Gradle playing in the project, and what is the purpose of `build.gradle`?
+Gradle is a development tool that helps to integrate multiple parts of a project build.gradle compiles all the files and starts the server

 :question: *3* What is the purpose of Travis-CI?
+Adds testing functionality

 :question: *4* Explain what a _route_ is.